iampavan/themacguy/_posts/2019/2019-08-August/2019-08-25-01-Build-Jekyll-site.md

   - Website
 published: true
 ---
-Step by step guide to setup Jekyll site
+Step by step guide to build Jekyll site

 ## At the time of writing this article, I was using :